-William T. Coleman, Jr., a prominent Republican lawyer and businessman, served as Secretary of Transportation under President Gerald Ford.
-Born in 1920 to a middle class Philadelphia, Pennsylvania family, Coleman attended a segregated elementary school.
+William Thaddeus Coleman, Jr., a prominent Republican lawyer and businessman, served as Secretary of Transportation under President Gerald Ford.
+Born on July 7, 1920 to a middle class Philadelphia, Pennsylvania family, Coleman attended a segregated elementary school.
 When he moved to Germantown High School he confronted racism as one of only seven blacks in the school.
 Teachers thought his good grades would lead to a career as a chauffeur.
 Coleman had other plans; he wanted to be a lawyer.

 Coleman, an undergraduate member of Phi Beta Kappa, graduated summa cum laude from the University of Pennsylvania in 1941.
 He then entered Harvard Law School, but left after a year to join the United States Army Air Corps.
 After World War II, Coleman returned to law school, and became the first African American to serve on the Harvard Law Review.
 He graduated magna cum laude in 1946.
 Initially no large law firms would hire Coleman because he was black, so he landed his first job as a United States appellate court law clerk.
 In 1948 William T. Coleman became the U.S. Supreme Court’s first black law clerk.
 He married Lovida Hardin in 1945.